cofad/etsy-product-watcher/README.md

-# Etsy Product Watcher
+# Product Watcher

-A program that will check Etsy and send an email if a specific product is available.
+A program that will check for products and send an email if a specific product is available.

 ## Run